nickssmith/actionsStatusCLI/README.md

 See the contents of the `.sh` script for details.

 ## TODO LIST
- - check for new PRs made by actions and report them
  - show logs in console instead of links